Most of us already know that diversification helps reduce the risk of loss. This, in turn, helps create a more stable return for the investor.

 As doctors, we’re a pretty risk-averse bunch.
 It makes sense; we followed a very clear and certain career path.
-Many of us these days would rather choose the job with good benefits and pension rather than trying to strike it out on our own in today’s rapidly changing environment for physicians.
+Many of us these days would rather choose a job with good benefits and pension rather than try to strike it out on our own in today’s rapidly changing environment for physicians.

 Not only that, but we’re used to acting in the best interest of patients by first using all available evidence and data and then carefully considering the risk-benefit ratio of each move.
 First, do no harm.

 This mindset is why I think that diversification, and the resulting decrease in volatility, is something that suits us well.
 While huge returns are attractive, it's more important for most of us to preserve our capital, and avoid huge losses.

 Having said that, I’m a little more risk-tolerant than some, having tried many different investments and ventures–some failed and some succeeded.
 So, I've gotten somewhat used to the idea that failure is just a stepping stone to success.

 But even I don’t want to ride the highs and lows.
 I’d rather see a steady check hit my bank account every month and feel good knowing that my money was working for me, not me working as a slave to the money.

 So when it comes to trying to diversify in real estate, and especially when investing in more passive real estate investments, it’s important to know how to create that diversification.
 You need to know what the risks are and how to create that portfolio.

 Here are some of the major ways to make sure you diversify your real estate portfolio:

 People like to talk about the real estate market as a whole, but in reality, real estate is a very local economy.
 Different parts of the country, different parts of the state–heck, even different parts of a city–behave differently with changes in the economy.
 Every market has a submarket.